BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 ## Concurrency

 [Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)) is the ability of a system to manage multiple tasks at the same time.
-These tasks may not necessarily execute simultaneously but can be interleaved to maximize efficiency.
+These tasks may not necessarily execute simultaneously but are interleaved by the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) so that no task unfairly hoards all of the time on the processor.

 Consider a single chef working in the kitchen to prepare breakfast.
 The chef may leave the muffins to bake and switch to cooking eggs, but the chef is never physically working on both tasks at once.
 Similarly, a computer with a single core interleaves multiple processes by rapidly switching execution between them.
 This is concurrency: multiple tasks making progress without necessarily running simultaneously.

+Furthermore, the chef never spends a long, consecutive time on a single task in the kitchen.
+If the chef were to stay blissfully ignorant of the other items while watching the muffins bake, then the eggs may burn and the fruit would never be sliced.
+Instead, the chef frequently "checks in" on each task and spends a few moments with each before moving on to the next.

+Physically, the switching of contexts and movement between the stove with the eggs to the cutting board with the fruit "wastes" some time where the chef is working on neither of the tasks.
+In a really busy kitchen, this movement could be constricted by extra bodies in the isles that slow down the time to change from one end of the kitchen to the other end.
+However, the nature of different tasks in the kitchen and also different kinds of computations on a computer necessitate this kind of rapid context switching to keep many different tasks moving forward with limited computational resources.

 ### Concurrency on Computers